horizontalsystems/blockchain-crypto-guides/guides/defi/2-defi-services.md

 - [Curve Finance](https://curve.fi)
 - [Balancer](https://balancer.exchange/#/swap)

 Each DEX comes with its own features and unique selling points.
-While Uniswap may have large selection of trading pairs the Curve Finance can provide better rates when exchanging stablecoins in larg volumes.
+While Uniswap may have large selection of trading pairs the Curve Finance can provide better rates when exchanging stablecoins in large volumes.

-We have explored each mentioned exchange in detail in the coming sections dedicated to [decentralized exchanges](/guides/defies/defi/5-decentralized-exchanges.md).
+We have explored each mentioned exchange in detail in the coming sections dedicated to [decentralized exchanges](/guides/defi/5-decentralized-exchanges.md).

 ## 2. Liquidity Pools